 Apply for a Grant

-Whilst there is no doubt that enough scientific evidence exists on certain chemicals to warrant immediate precautionary action, there remains a need for further exploration of how and why chemicals could be affecting our vulnerability to breast cancer, as well as identifying which chemicals are the worst offenders.
+Whilst enough scientific evidence exists on certain chemicals to warrant immediate precautionary action, there remains a need for further exploration of how and why chemicals could be affecting our vulnerability to breast cancer, as well as identifying which chemicals are the worst offenders.

 For this reason Breast Cancer UK sets aside a proportion of its income for the purposes of supporting scientific research.

 We work with scientists that are spearheading world class research into the effects of cancer causing and hormone disrupting chemicals on the human breast.
-We are pleased to have awarded grants to projects undertaken by Brunel University, King's College London, Reading University, the University of Leeds (Dr Thorne), and the the University of Leeds (Dr Matthews).
+We are pleased to have awarded grants to projects undertaken by Brunel University, King's College London, Reading University, the University of Leeds and the University of Aberdeen (see here for details of past and current projects).
 In the past we have supported scientists at The University of Ulster to investigate the effects of pesticides on breast tissue and helped to support a Gordon Research Conference which focused on Endocrine Disrupting Chemicals.

 How to apply